 - 1 Introduction & Background

 - 2 Standard 1000 Purpose, Authority and Responsibility

 - 3 Standard 1100 Independence and Objectivity

 - 4 Standard 1200 Proficiency and Due Professional Care

 - 5 Standard 1300 Quality Assurance and Improvement Programme

 - 6 Standard 2000 Managing the Internal Audit Activity

 - 7 Standard 2100 Nature of Work

 - 8 Standard 2200 Engagement Planning

 - 9 Standard 2300 Performing the Engagement

 - 10 Standard 2400 Communicating Results

 - 11 Standard 2500 Monitoring Progress

-- 12 Standard 2600 Communication the Acceptance of Risks
+- 12 Standard 2600 Communicating the Acceptance of Risks

 - 13 Definitions

-1 Introduction and Background
+1 Introduction

-The Internal Audit Charter is mandated through the Public Sector Internal Audit Standards (2016) and is a formal document that defines the internal audit activity's purpose, authority and responsibility.
+The Internal Audit Charter is mandated through the Public Sector Internal Audit Standards (2017) and is a formal document that defines the internal audit activity's purpose, authority and responsibility.
 The internal audit charter establishes the internal audit activity's position within the organisation; authorises access to records, personnel and physical properties relevant to the performance of engagements; and defines the scope of internal audit activities.

-This Charter is structured around the Public Sector Internal Audit Standards (2016).
+This Charter is structured around the Public Sector Internal Audit Standards (2017), the CIPFA Local Government Application Note (LGAN) and aligned to the Core Principles for the Professional Practice of Internal Auditing.